nanostores/persistent/README.md

 * **Small.** from 193 bytes (minified and gzipped).
   Zero dependencies.
 It uses [Size Limit] to control size.
 * It has good **TypeScript**.
 * Framework agnostic.
-It support SSR.
+It supports SSR.
   `localStorage` can be switched to another storage.

 ```ts